Teachers

 But too often, the systems around them make that work harder than it needs to be.

 In 2025, nearly 2,500 educators worked through Tandem across Ohio, Florida, Illinois, and North Carolina.
-They stepped into classrooms, filled gaps, and kept programs running when staffing fell short.
+They stepped into classrooms to fill gaps or provide consistent, ongoing coverage and as a result, they allowed programs to deliver high-quality care to our youngest population.

 The result is our 2025 Workforce Report, a comprehensive look at how educators are working today, what helps them stay in the field, and what gets in the way.